 Single Euro Payments Area (SEPA)

-SEPA is being achieved through:
+SEPA is being achieved by:

 • adoption of a single set of payment instruments for euro payments (credit transfers, direct debits and card payments);